coconutpep/Pymaceuticals-Capomulin-Summary/README.md

 * Ceftamin
 * Infubinol
 * Ramicane
+### Line and Scatter Plots
+Line plot shows the change in average tumor volume in cubic milimeters over 45 days in mice under the Capomulin regimen.
+Scatter plot shows the relationship between mouse weight in grams and their tumor volume in cubic milimeters.
 ## [/Images](Images)
 Collection of plots created in [Pymaceuticals.ipynb](Pymaceuticals.ipynb) saved in .png format for quick reference.
 * [/Barplots](Images/Barplots)